-For electronic submission after a successful defense, the student must first complete and sign the ECU ETD Non-Exclusive Distribution Agreement granting ECU a limited, non-exclusive, royalty-free, license to reproduce the thesis or dissertation in electronic form and make available to the general public at no charge, subject to the embargo choice of student.
+Prior to or at the time of electronic submission, the student must complete and sign the ECU ETD Non-Exclusive Distribution Agreement granting ECU a limited, nonexclusive, royalty-free, license to reproduce the thesis or dissertation in electronic form and make available to the general public at no charge, subject to the embargo choice/publishing restrictions of the student.
 This form should be delivered to the Graduate School along with the original copy of the signature page bearing signatures of committee chair, department chair and/or dean of the school.
-Once these are delivered, the student begins electronic submission of the approved thesis/dissertation on the submission site: www.etd.admin/ecu for format check and review by the Graduate

-School.
-Once revisions requested by the Graduate School are completed by the student and the final document is approved by the dean of the Graduate School, the Graduate School will notify the Registrar and the department of completion.
+Once these are delivered, the student begins electronic submission of the approved thesis/dissertation on the submission site: www.etd.admin/ecu for format check and review by the Graduate School.
+Once revisions requested by the Graduate School are completed by the student and the final document is approved by the dean of the Graduate School, the Graduate School will notify the registrar and the department of completion.
 Upon verification of student's graduation, the Graduate School will submit the final approved document to Proquest and Joyner Library Institutional Repository.
-Students may order bound copies of the thesis/dissertations from ProQuest at the time of submission.
+Students may order bound copies of the thesis/dissertations from ProQuest at the time of submission or later through other commercial binderies.
 Both Proquest and Joyner Library are the repositories for the final electronic versions of theses/dissertations.
-The Graduate School will require all theses and dissertations to be submitted electronically spring 2010.

-For copy requirements and binding procedures for PhD dissertations, see program descriptions, Section 8, Curricula.
+For any other requirements and procedures for PhD dissertations, see Section 8, Curricula.